 The best idea is to have a small quantity of certified home compostable gloves on hand for situations that definitely require their use (like cutting up millions of chillies).
 These gloves from Biopak fit the criteria and are a good alternative when gloves are a necessity.

-Like with cling wrap, beware of rubber gloves claiming to be ‘biodegradable’ - always check that the gloves are certified under Australian home composting standard AS 5810.
+Like with cling wrap, beware of gloves claiming to be ‘biodegradable’ - always check that the gloves are certified under Australian home composting standard AS 5810.